-Whether he agreed on his own, or you had a professional counselor come in to do an intervention, your next decision will deal with the drug rehab center.
+Whether he agreed on his own or you had a professional counselor come in to do an intervention, your next decision will deal with the drug rehab center.
 How far away should the drug rehab be?
-This is a very good question as it can have two opposite answers that will both have positive effects on you or the loved one in question who has the addiction.
+This is a very good question as it can have two opposite answers that will positively affect you or the loved one in question who has the addiction.

-It would definitely be a positive thing to have it close by so that family could visit.
-This would be wonderful for the morale and support of the patient as well as help improve relationships during family counseling.
+It would be positive to have it close by so that family could visit.
+This would be wonderful for the morale and support of the patient and help improve relationships during family counseling.
 Making appointments and getting there on visitation days could be easier if drug rehab is closer to home.
-For the comfort and convenience of having family close by, a nearby drug rehab center would sound perfect.
+A nearby drug rehab center would sound perfect for the comfort and convenience of having family close by.

 Maybe not.
 Okay, yes, you want to see your family.
-Yes, you want to make sure your loved one is doing good in drug rehab.
+Yes, you want to ensure your loved one is doing well in drug rehab.
 However, the bottom line is that you want a successful recovery, right?
-Then it is perhaps the best thing to have the drug rehab taking place in a treatment center that is a bit far from home.
+Then it is perhaps best to have the drug rehab in an addiction treatment center that is a bit far from home.
 Why?
 There is a very good reason.

 A person’s environment contributes to keeping his addiction going.
-No, the drug rehab center would not be that type of environment, but if it is close by and the person seeking help is thinking about how his dealer is just a few blocks away, then the temptation could override him on a particularly rough day of withdrawal.
+No, the drug rehab center would not be that type of environment.
+Still, if it is close by and the person seeking help is thinking about how his dealer is just a few blocks away, the temptation could override him on a particularly rough day of withdrawal.